 - 4.15.1 Water and Recycled Water.
 The applicant, owner, or customer is responsible for maintaining all onsite facilities that are under the ownership of parties other than the District. - 4.15.2 Sewer Single Family Units.
-The applicant, owner, or customer is responsible for maintenance of the upper lateral and lower lateral.
+Unless otherwise specified on an approved IRWD Construction plan, the applicant, owner, or customer is responsible for maintenance of the upper lateral and lower lateral.
 Any upper lateral or lower lateral shall be cleared and cleaned by the applicant, owner, or customer at his own expense.
 The upper lateral is the responsibility of the owner to repair or reconstruct.
-The lower lateral is the responsibility of the District to repair or reconstruct. - 4.15.3 Sewer Multi-Dwelling Units (Condominium Complexes and Townhomes).Maintenance of onsite sewer main lines shall be the responsibility of the District up to the main line cleanout or last manhole.
+The lower lateral is the responsibility of the District to repair or reconstruct.
+If damages to District facilities are a result of neglect of maintenance responsibilities or unapproved improvements within an IRWD easement, IRWD reserves the right to recover repair costs from the applicant, owner or customer. - 4.15.3 Sewer Multi-Dwelling Units (Condominium Complexes and Townhomes).
+Unless otherwise specified on an approved IRWD Construction plan, maintenance of onsite sewer main lines shall be the responsibility of the District up to the main line cleanout or last manhole.
 In order to qualify for such maintenance, these facilities must be fully dedicated to the District, including proper easements, and approved by the Manager or his designee.
-All laterals upstream of the main line are the responsibility of the applicant, owner or customer to maintain, repair, or reconstruct
+All laterals upstream of the main line are the responsibility of the applicant, owner or customer to maintain, repair, or reconstruct.
+If damages to District facilities are a result of neglect of maintenance responsibilities or unapproved improvements within an IRWD easement, IRWD reserves the right to recover repair costs from the applicant, owner or customer.